Flight-Free-UK/flight_free_uk_website/source/posts/100-black-men-walk.html.markdown

 Lots of the people we work with have not been exposed to natural green spaces and the wider countryside beyond their immediate environment.
 Geographically speaking, they are limited in scope when it comes to visiting or accessing spaces that they don’t know about, or are unaware of how to get there.

 > "Lots of the people we work with have not been exposed to natural green spaces.
-Geographically speaking, they are limited in scope when it comes to visiting or accessing spaces."
+They are limited in scope when it comes to visiting or accessing spaces."

 ### Where do you go on your walks, and do you have any favourite places?

 Most of our walks take place in the Peak District National Park.
 We walk no matter the weather.
 It is not about the weather, it is how you dress!
 We take turns to lead walks and are always discovering new walking trails.

 Our favourite trails are on Kinder Scout, which has a lot of historical significance because of the Mass Trespass of 1932.
 This was part of a struggle for access to the moors by the working class led by Benny Rothman and his compatriots.
 In fact, one of the highlights of our walking group was joining the Ramblers to re-enact the Mass Trespass as part of the 75th anniversary celebration in 2007.
 Griff Rhys Jones joined us and his documentary was shown on BBC1.

 ![Foundlings forming a circle in Kinder Scout, High Peak in the Peak District, UK](/images/uploads/kinder-scout.jpg "Kinder Scout, High Peak, UK")